 I mentioned the need for an innovative technical solution.
 A significant factor in the success of the event was also liaising with the sound technicians, who were responsible for the equipment.
 The Broadcasting Authority of Ireland had granted the use of 14 radio frequencies for the duration of the conference, on each of which interpretation was transmitted in a particular language from a particular meeting hall.
 Pilgrims listened to the interpretation using small radios.

 What benefits did your client see as a result of your work?

 First and foremost, the pilgrims enjoyed high-quality and precise interpretation, because all my interpreters were professional conference interpreters with experience of religious events, working into their mother tongue, with no relay interpreting.

-Secondly, thanks to careful assembly and integrated flexibility of the interpreting team, the client enjoyed good value for money as their budget was optimized.
+Second, thanks to careful assembly and integrated flexibility of the interpreting team, the client enjoyed good value for money as their budget was optimised.

 Such attention to detail is time-consuming, but it’s what makes the difference.
 Like all Calliope members, I provide interpretation services which are personal, meticulously planned, and made to measure.

 Alexandra herself had an unexpected end to the week when she was recruited to interpret the words of a family from Burkino Faso for the Pope and 80,000 spectators at Croke Park Stadium.